tony-ebel/tenex-markdown-converter/README.md

 as returns the converted html back to the client.

 #### CI
 There is a CI Github Actions Workflow [here](.github/workflows/main.yml) that will run whenever a PR is opened against `main`.
 The workflow will build the docker container as well as run linting and formatting with `ruff`.
 These jobs will need to pass before PRs are allowed to merge into `main`.

-The deployments for the Cloud Run Services are handled by a Github Action [here](.github/workdflows/deploy-services.yml)

 #### Deployments
+The deployments for the Cloud Run Services are handled by a Github Action [here](.github/workdflows/deploy-services.yml).
+Our deploy step uses a [Canary Deployment](https://cloud.google.com/deploy/docs/deployment-strategies/canary) stratagy to rollout a Cloud Run Revision over time.
+In the future we should break out that step into a separate Github Action and have the step call `uses:` for maintainability.

 - stage: merges into `main` branch
 - prod: semver tags created